Does having a tilted uterus make it more difficult to conceive?

 Answers from Yvonne Butler Tobah, M.D.

-A tilted uterus, also called a tipped uterus or retroverted uterus, is a normal anatomical variation.
+A tilted uterus, also called a tipped uterus, retroverted uterus or retroflexed uterus, is a normal anatomical variation.
 It shouldn't interfere with your ability to conceive.

-Rarely, a sharply tilted uterus is due to a disease such as endometriosis, an infection or prior surgery.
-Although this may make it more challenging for the sperm to reach the egg, conception can still occur.
+Occasionally, a sharply tilted uterus may happen when scar tissues (adhesions) form due to conditions such as endometriosis, infection or prior surgery.
+Although this may make it more challenging for sperm to reach an egg, conception can still occur.
 However, in these cases, you may benefit from seeing a fertility specialist.

 Yvonne Butler Tobah, M.D.

 - Lobo RA, et al. Reproductive anatomy.
 In: Comprehensive Gynecology.
 7th ed.
 Philadelphia, Pa.: Elsevier; 2017. http://www.clinicalkey.com.
 Accessed Oct.
 13, 2016.

 - Ferri FF.
 Endometriosis.
 In: Ferri's Clinical Advisor 2017.
 Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
 Accessed Oct.
 13, 2016.

 - Butler Tobah YS (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Oct.
 16, 2016.